CiscoWebexTeamsAmbassadors/StarterKits/contributing.md

 ---

 # Contributing
-Contributions to Cisco Spark Ambassador PowerUps are welcomed and encouraged.
+Contributions to Cisco Spark Ambassador Starter Kits are welcomed and encouraged.
 To ensure that quality is maintained we ask that you ensure that the project that you are submitting meets the quality standards.

 New PowerUps are welcomed in any programming language or framework.
 (Node.js/Botkit/Redis is currently the most popular stack)